adicomdotir/MyProject/README.md

 # MyProject

-This is test for My Github
+This repo is my first repo so I use that for training coding.

 this repository using my test coding!